fe-data/fe-docs/docs/usage/events.rst

 Together, they must add up to the number defined at the event level.

 If a ticket is sold out, it will still show up in the orderpage, but you can’t select it and it is flagged as sold out.

+Click on the :guilabel:`Volume pricing` field if you want to use volume pricing.
+For example: from 3 tickets the price is 30 each, from 6 tickets the price is 25 each, etc....
+In the follow-up screen, you can enter or delete the numbers and prices.
+If volume pricing is available for a ticket type, a ``+`` will appear next to the ticket type on the order form for the user to click on to view the pricing.

 Attach a `PDF template <events.html#pdf-templates>`_ to the ticket by selecting one from the :guilabel:`Ticket PDF template` dropdown box.
 You can attach different PDF templates for each ticket type, but the QR code block must always be in the same position on the template.